robdodson/robdodson.github.com/source/_posts/2012-08-10-javascript-design-patterns-iterator.markdown

 ``` js
 { '1': 'hello', '2': 'world', 'foo': 'foo', 'bar': 'bar' };
 ```
-There are some interesting discussions on StackOverflow which cover this topic but it's a bit outside the scope of this article so I'll just link to them here:
+There are some interesting discussions on StackOverflow which cover this topic but it's a bit outside the scope of this article.
+If you're interested you can find them here:

 - [How to keep an Javascript object/array ordered while also maintaining key lookups?](http://stackoverflow.com/questions/5773950/how-to-keep-an-javascript-object-array-ordered-while-also-maintaining-key-lookup)
 - [Javascript data structure for fast lookup and ordered looping?](http://stackoverflow.com/questions/3549894/javascript-data-structure-for-fast-lookup-and-ordered-looping)